 Reinventing Teaching and Learning Using Technology

 Lawrence Tech has made significant investments in its academic programs, student services, assessment methods, faculty professional development, IT infrastructure and applications, digital library services, and instructional technology services.
-Key initiatives associated with these investments – the undergraduate student laptop program, the campus wireless program, the campus-wide adoption of Blackboard, and the establishment of LTU Online – cannot create sustainable competitive advantage in isolation.
+Key initiatives associated with these investments – the undergraduate student laptop program, the campus wireless program, the campus-wide adoption of canvas, and the establishment of LTU Online – cannot create sustainable competitive advantage in isolation.
 These investments can be leveraged to “reinvent” Lawrence Tech’s learning environment for all modes of instructional delivery.

 The “Reinventing Teaching and Learning Using Technology” Task Force, led by Executive Director of LTU Online Alan McCord, built on the existing university-wide learning technology initiatives: the undergraduate laptop program and the campus wireless program.
 Potential grant funding exists to support academic transformation through technology.
 Implementing an advanced learning technology environment should improve instruction for both on-campus and online students.

 Various national efforts and programs point to the convergence of pedagogy with technology.
 Few campuses, however, have integrated pedagogical improvements with campus technology investments on a planned basis.
 Lawrence Tech can “reach” to make this happen, and has the potential to create a competitive advantage in this area by being recognized for our innovative use of technology to support all modes of learning – traditional, hybrid, and online.

 Please review the Reinventing Teaching and Learning Using Technology Report [PDF] from April 2008 to learn more about this exciting initiative.

 Foundations of Excellence in the First College Year